bangkokrb/rubyconfth/index.md

 ---

 <section class="cancellation-announcement">
-  <p>Due to the uncertainty surrounding COVID19 we have decided to reschedule the next RubyConfTH originally planned for October 2020 to a later date in 2021, to allow us to prepare the best possible conference for you.</p>
+  <p>Due to the uncertainty surrounding COVID-19 we have decided to reschedule the next RubyConfTH, originally planned for October 2020, to a later date in 2021 to allow us to prepare the best possible conference for you.</p>
   <p>Bangkok.rb plans to organize a variety of online and, once possible, offline events in Bangkok for the Ruby community <br /> during the rest of 2020.</p>
 </section>